cncf/devstats.archive/ADDING_NEW_PROJECT.md

 # Adding new project

-This file describes how to add new project on the test server.
+This file describes how to add new project on the test and production servers.

 ## To add new project on the production (when already added on the test), you should use automatic deploy script: